gbmhunter/blog/content/posts/updates/2014/11-30-november-2014-updates.md

 - updates
 ---

-* Added [Desmear and Etchback page](/electronics/pcb-design/desmear-and-etchback) under Electronics->PCB Design.
+* Added [Desmear and Etch/pcb-design/desmear-and-etchback/nd-etchback) under Electronics->PCB Design.

     {{< figure src="/images/2014/11/etchback-after-plating.png" width="219px" caption="A via which has been plated after etchback was done, notice the 'three-point connection'."  >}}